MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RequestPayloadSize** – This is the size of the request payload.

 - **ResourcesLoadTime** – This is the time taken in milliseconds to load resources (js, css).

+- **SummaryPageErrorReceived** – This is a Boolean value which indicates if summary page was received or error occurred.

 - **SummaryPageHtmlLoadTime** – This is the time taken in milliseconds to load summarypageHtml.